 The never

-type is mainly used in two contexts:
+type is primarily used in two contexts:

 - Functions that throw exceptions or enter infinite loops